 Orthodontists, on the other hand, receive six years of post-graduate training to master the art and science of adjusting teeth.
 This gives byte customers an extra level of expertise that other companies don’t provide.
 Dental professionals are certainly skilled individuals, but not nearly as experienced or highly-specialized as orthodontists.
 In a worst-case scenario, treatment at the hands of an inexperienced professional could lead to more complicated bite issues in the future.

 While still a newcomer, byte shows a nearly-unrivaled commitment to customer safety by maintaining a team of only orthodontists.
-While this sets them apart, it’s important to note that byte isn’t the only company taking this route – Candid also works only with orthodontists.
+While this sets them apart, it’s important to note that byte isn’t the only company taking this route – Candid and Smilelove also work exclusively with orthodontists.

 byte uses unique technologies to achieve better outcomes.